APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

   Then the class name Employee can be accessed anywhere as com.horstmann.impatient.
   Employee.

-  Unlike Classes or objects definitions, packages can be defined in multiple files.Ex Manager class on package com.horstmann.impatient.manager
+  Unlike Classes or objects definitions, packages can be defined in multiple files.(Ex: Manager class on package com.horstmann.impatient.manager)

   OBS: there is no enforced relationship between the source file and the package. employee.scala doesn't have to be on com/horstmann/impatient directory.

-  we can contribute to more then on package in a single file.
+  we can contribute to more than one package in a single file.

 <h3>Scope Rules</h3>

-  Everything defined inside the parent package can be used without the full package referente.
+  Everything defined inside the parent package can be used without the full package reference.
 Ex:

   <pre>
     <code>